VSI's 'Youth for Climate Justice' Online Project: 26 - 30 July 2021

 A big cheers on the last day!

 The next steps for this project is to support participants to organise and facilitate their own climate justice workshop for VSI volunteers in September!
 Professional online facilitation training will be provided to these participants to help them deliver their workshop.
-Stay tuned to see how this goes!
+To see the updates from this project, click here!

-If you're interested in learning more about climate justice and don't know where to start, take a peak at our Library of Resources and Actions for inspiration: https://tinyurl.com/b9h486sx
+If you're interested in learning more about climate justice and don't know where to start, take a peek at our Library of Resources and Actions for inspiration: https://tinyurl.com/b9h486sx

 We greatly appreciate the funding from the Department of Children, Equality, Disability, Integration and Youth under their Youth Climate Justice Fund 2021 for Youth Service Grant Scheme recipients for this project.